 So far, no group has claimed responsibility.

-The first explosion destroyed dozens of stalls and the popular Safari Hotel in the heart of the city.
+The initial vehicle bomb destroyed dozens of stalls and a popular hotel in the heart of Mogadishu.

 Footage from the scene showed damaged buildings and a burning truck at the first blast site.
 A large white building had collapsed into a pile of rubble and other structures appeared blackened and destroyed.

-Qatar's Embassy was also damaged, according to a statement from its Ministry of Foreign Affairs.
-The embassy's charge d'affaires suffered minor injuries, the statement said.
+Qatar’s Embassy along the same junction was also severely damaged, according to a statement from its Foreign Affairs.
+One member of the embassy staff suffered minor injuries, the statement said.

-Minutes after the first blast, a second vehicle bomb went off in the nearby Madina district.
+Minutes after the first blast, a second vehicle bomb went off nearby.
+No casualties have been reported from that second blast, according to police.

 Security forces had been tipped off about the vehicle carrying explosives and were pursuing it in the busy K5 district of the city when the explosion happened, said Col. Ahmed Hassan of the Mogadishu police.